Find Affordable College Courses

 12 Yearly Graduations

 The 17th most popular school in the country for higher education/higher education administration majors who are seeking their doctor's degree is Texas Tech University.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-For the 2020-2021 academic year, 12 doctor's degrees were handed out to higher education/higher education administration majors at Texas Tech.
+During the most recent year for which we have data, 12 people received their doctor's degree in higher education/higher education administration from Texas Tech.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 39% were women.

 #20